Everyone wants to change the world, but no one wants to clean their own room.

 Does your business do whatever it takes to get the sale, even if it’s done without integrity?

-Does your group only care about their concerns, even if it means stepping into the interests of other groups?
+Does your group only care about its concerns, even if it means stepping into the interests of other groups?
 Do your political aspirations seek to benefit a tiny minority while negating what the majority wants?

 Integrity is linked with happiness, high self-esteem, self-confidence, and a strong sense of self, and it motivates social action.